Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Results

 \subsection{Chirikov standard map}

-A map of mLEs in a mixed space $K\times x_0$ on a grid of $101\times 51$ points with $p_0=0.0$ is shown in Fig.~\ref{figur1}(a).
-This is a recalculation of Fig.~2 in Ref.\cite{Manchein} but due to symmetry only non-negative $x_0$'s are taken into account.
-Although the overall picture sketched by both Figures (i.e., Fig.~\ref{figur1}(a) herein and Fig.~2 in Ref.\cite{Manchein}) is consistent with each other, note slight differences in mLE values: according to Ref.\cite{Manchein}, the biggest mLE attained in the $K\times x_0$ space is $\approx 1.2$, while herein the mLEs reach a value of $\approx 1.92$.
-The difference is caused by applying different algorithms: in Ref.\cite{Manchein} an mLE was extracted from a time series as described by Wolf et al. \cite{Wolf} (Manchein, personal communication), while here the mLEs were computed according to the method described in Sect.~\ref{mle}.\cite{Ott} The difference is especially striking for the unstable line $x_0=0.0$, which is an exceptional line and it appears that the Wolf et al. method \cite{Wolf} could not fully grasp the underlying dynamics along this line.
+A map of mLEs in a mixed space $K\times x_0$ on a grid of $101\times 51$ points with $p_0=0$ is shown in Fig.~\ref{figur1}(a).
+This is a recalculation of Fig.~2 in Ref. \cite{Manchein} but due to symmetry only non-negative $x_0$'s are displayed.
+Although the overall picture sketched by both Figures (i.e., Fig.~\ref{figur1}(a) herein and Fig.~2 in Ref. \cite{Manchein}) is consistent with each other, note slight differences in mLE values: according to Ref. \cite{Manchein}, the biggest mLE attained in the $K\times x_0$ space is $\approx 1.2$, while herein the mLEs reach a value of $\approx 1.92$.
+The difference is most likely caused by applying different algorithms: in Ref. \cite{Manchein} an mLE was extracted from a time series as described by Wolf et al. \cite{Wolf} (C.~Manchein, personal communication), while herein the mLEs were computed according to the method described in Sect.~\ref{mle}.
+The difference is especially striking for the unstable line $x_0=0$, which is an exceptional line and it appears that the Wolf et al. method \cite{Wolf} could not fully grasp the underlying dynamics along this line.
+It was verified with some randomly chosen points on this line, as well as for the point from Fig.~\ref{figB}(a), that the final value of the mLE varies by a factor of $\sim 6$ when different, yet reasonable, input parameters for the Wolf et al. algorithm \cite{Wolf} are used.
+The method employed herein, described in Sect.~\ref{mle}, is free of such numerous parameters.